Dreamgoing/leetcode_spider/README.md

 + Use flask and design RESTful API
 + To use celery and worker
 + To support gray policy
++ To support docker and pipline
++ To add Unittest
++ To design as a micro server

 ## How to use
 >  it works well in python2.7